Go to main page for Start-up Tips for Seasonal Systems

 - Let the water sit in the tank and distribution system for at least 6 hours if you are sure the water system has 50 mg/L throughout.
 If you know you have more than 10 mg/L, but perhaps not 50 mg/L, wait at least 24 hours.

-- Test the chlorine residual again at the end of the 24 hours.
+- Test the free chlorine residual again at the end of the 24 hours.
 If the level is below 50 mg/L after 6 hours, or below 10 mg/L after 24 hours, repeat the process.

 Volume of Chlorine You

 can use the equation or the table below to determine the amount of your

 chlorine product needed for thorough disinfection.
 If using the equation, enter

 the % of chlorine stock in its decimal form – for example, 8.25% would be